 out of 10Roborock S8 Pro Ultra

-Dreame takes this category with nearly double the suction power and smart dirt detection that automatically boosts power when needed.
+The Dreame's combination of 11,000 Pa suction and smart dirt detection gives it the advantage for pet owners.
 Its larger 3.2L dust bag also means less frequent emptying compared to the Roborock's 2.5L capacity.

-The Dreame includes automatic detergent dispensing for cleaner mop pad washing, plus a larger 3.2L dust bag.
-Both docks handle the essentials of auto-emptying and mop washing equally well.
+The Dreame's dock includes automatic detergent dispensing for cleaner mop pads and a larger 3.2L dust bag.
+Both docks handle the essentials of dust emptying and mop washing, but the Dreame reduces maintenance further.

-Both support Amazon Alexa, Google Assistant, and Apple integrations, but the Dreame adds built-in voice control and smart dirt detection.
-This gives it more autonomous cleaning intelligence.
+Both support major voice platforms (Amazon, Google, Apple), but the Dreame adds built-in voice control and smart dirt detection.
+These features enable more responsive cleaning without needing to open an app.

 | Feature | Dreame L40 Ultra | Roborock S8 Pro Ultra |